Updated July 25, 2023

-The confusion between marginal and effective tax is very common.
-This is because taxes are not necessarily paid tax on the entire income you earn but are paid after taking into account the different provisions.
+The confusion between Marginal vs Effective Tax Rate is very common.
+Taxes are not necessarily paid on the entire income you earn but on the income after considering the different provisions.
 This is precisely the difference between marginal and effective tax rates.

 What is the Marginal Tax Rate?

-The marginal tax rate can be defined as the tax paid on an additional dollar of income earned that is the rate that applies to the additional income earned.
-The reason it is termed as “marginal” is that when your income moves up the tax bracket the marginal or additional income is taxed at the next highest tax bracket.
-From tax payer’s perspective, the tax actually paid on the income differs from the marginal tax rate.
+The marginal tax rate defines the tax individuals pay on each additional dollar of earned income, applying the rate corresponding to the next highest tax bracket as their income increases.
+From the taxpayer’s perspective, the tax paid on the income differs from the marginal tax rate.

 The effective tax rate is the actual tax that is due based on your income and provisions.
 It is calculated as actual taxes divided by pre-tax income.
-The reason why marginal and effective tax rate differential is because of the difference between the income on the financial statements and total taxable income while calculating tax return.
+The marginal and effective tax rate differential is because of the difference between the income on the financial statements and total taxable income while calculating tax returns.

-Below are the top 8 differences between Marginal vs Effective Tax Rate
+Below are the top 8 differences between Marginal and Effective Tax Rate

-- The marginal tax rate is the percentage of income that will be paid on the next dollar of your income while the effective tax rate is the percentage of the total income that is paid on taxes.
+- The government applies the marginal tax rate to determine the percentage of income you pay on the next dollar you earn, while they calculate the effective tax rate as the percentage of your total income that you pay in taxes.

-- The marginal tax rate can be defined as the tax paid on an additional dollar of income earned that is the rate that applies to the additional income earned.
-The effective tax rate is the total tax to be paid divided by the total taxable income.
+- The marginal tax rate defines the tax an individual pays on each additional dollar earned as the rate applied to the additional income.
+The effective tax rate calculates the total tax to be paid by dividing it by the total taxable income.

 - Revenue collected by the government under the marginal tax system is higher than under the effective tax rate.

-- Higher-income attracts higher taxes under the marginal tax rate method and this discourages business expansion on the other hand higher-income attracts effective tax rates therefore, this method of tax calculation promotes business expansion.
+- Higher income attracts higher taxes under the marginal tax rate method, discouraging business expansion.
+On the other hand, higher income attracts effective tax rates.
+Therefore, this method of tax calculation promotes business expansion.

 Marginal Tax Rate

-Let us consider an individual Mr. A who is a citizen of the USA and has a total income of $50,000 and let’s assume that will be taxed at 25%.
-So if Mr. A would get a raise next year and his income increases to $5800 next year the then $800 will be taxed at 25%.
+Let us consider an individual, Mr. A, who is a citizen of the USA and has a total income of $50,000.
+Let’s assume that he will be taxed at 25%.
+So if Mr. A gets a raise next year and his income increases to $5800 next year, then $800 will be taxed at 25%.